Longtime municipal officials stepping down

 Cañon City council member serving from 2017

 After eight years of service on the city council, including six as mayor pro tem, John Hamrick concludes his tenure as a dedicated and engaged member of local leadership.
 Throughout his time in office, he brought a careful, detail-oriented approach to policy discussions and a steady presence in navigating the day-to-day responsibilities of municipal governance.
 John also chaired the city’s energy and water committees, where his ability to analyze complex information and apply his professional expertise helped inform the council’s work on resource planning and critical infrastructure issues.
 John’s commitment to understanding the technical and regulatory aspects of city operations was evident in his thorough preparation and thoughtful participation in council deliberations.
 His attention to detail and methodical approach added clarity to discussions and supported the council’s efforts to address a wide range of community needs.
-As his service comes to a close, we extend our appreciation for Hamrick’s eight years of contributions and for the time, knowledge, and perspective he brought to the role.
+As his service comes to a close, the city extends its appreciation for Hamrick’s eight years of contributions and for the time, knowledge, and perspective he brought to the role.
 His dedication to the responsibilities of public office has been an important part of the city’s work during his tenure.

 Roger HudsonRoger Hudson